7 benefits of eco-friendly home designs [November 2023 Update]Tips and Advice

-If you own property or have any interest in real estate then you’ve probably heard the terms eco-homes or sustainable homes.
-These terms mean different things to different people, but regardless of how you interpret them, sustainability is an important consideration for new home or renovation designs.
-So here are 7 things you need to know about eco-friendly home design.
+If you own property, or have any interest in real estate, then you’ve probably heard the terms eco-homes or sustainable homes!
+Although these terms can mean different things to different people, regardless of how you interpret them one thing is for sure – sustainability is an important consideration for all new home or renovation designs, both for environmental reasons and financial ones.
+Now that we’ve established the importance of sustainability, here are 7 benefits you need to know when choosing eco-friendly home designs!

 1: Eco advantages

-Rising electricity and water costs are beginning to have a significant impact on household budgets.
-Anything that can reduce power, gas or water consumption is a welcome relief to many homeowners.
+Rising electricity and water costs are beginning to have a significant impact on household budgets, and anything that can reduce power, gas, or water consumption is a welcome relief to many homeowners.

-These rising costs mean additional eco enhancements in any new home or renovation design quickly start to pay for themselves resulting in significant long-term savings.
+These rising costs mean additional savings on these resources that can be achieved in any new home or renovation design can quickly start to pay for themselves – ultimately resulting in significant long-term savings!

 2: Home insulation

-Ceiling insulation is becoming almost standard on many new homes now and with good reason, it can save you significant money on your power bills over the long run.
+Ceiling insulation is becoming a standard on many new homes now – and for good reason!
+It can save you significant money on your power bills over the long run.

-Wall insulation is less common but it can be highly effective at keeping the heat out in summer and retaining it in winter.
-It also has the added benefit of reducing noise, particularly if you choose a soundproofing style of wall insulation.
+Wall insulation is less common, but it can also be highly effective at keeping the heat out in summer, while retaining it in winter.
+Wall insulation also has the added benefit of reducing noise – particularly if you choose a soundproofing style of wall insulation.

-If your home is raised off the ground, floor insulation can also help lower energy consumption however you need to weigh up what savings floor insulation might achieve against the cost of installing it.
+If your home is raised off the ground, floor insulation can also help lower energy consumption.
+It’s important to mention though – you need to weigh up what savings floor insulation might achieve against the cost of installing it.

-The main advantage offered by insulation is not necessarily that you never need to switch on your air-conditioner or heater.
-The advantage is that you don’t need to run them as long because less of your conditioned air escapes.
+The main advantage offered by insulation is not necessarily that you never need to switch on your air-conditioner or heater, as at times you will.
+The advantage that draws me to recommend insulation is that you don’t need to run these pieces of equipment as long or as frequently – because less of your conditioned air will escape.

 3: Harnessing the power of passive solar designs